chris1111/D-LinkUtility-Package/README.md

 ### An old D-Link project that I redid to adapt it to macOS Big Sur 11 and macOS Monterey 12

-###  This utility Working for macOS Catalina, Big Sur 11, Monterey 12, Ventura 13, macOS Sonoma 14 only!
+###  This utility Working for macOS Catalina, Big Sur 11, Monterey 12, Ventura 13, macOS Sonoma 14, macOS Sequoia 15 only!

 - SIP Security and Gatekeeper must be disable